Girbilcannon/zippy/README.md

 # zippy
-Zippy - The easiest way to find ziplines in Guild Wars 2: End of Dragons (Requires GW2 Taco)
+Zippy - The easiest way to find ziplines in Guild Wars 2: End of Dragons (Requires GW2 Taco) Porty (*NEW*) - Have no more trouble with Jade Portals in New Kaineng City.
+Simply walk up to them and see a map of all portals!
 =========================================================================
 =========================================================================

 TO INSTALL:
+(NEW METHOD)
+Run GW2 Taco and select "Zippy" from the online packs.
+That's it!

+(OLD METHOD)
 1. Have Gw2Taco unpacked anywhere on your computer.

 2. Copy the "ZippyX_X.taco" file and paste it into